loopholelabs/drafter/README.md

 - **Snapshot, package, and distribute stateful VMs**: With an opinionated packaging format and simple developer tools, managing, packaging, and distributing VMs becomes as straightforward as working with containers.
 - **Run OCI images as VMs**: In addition to running almost any Linux distribution (Alpine Linux, Fedora, Debian, Ubuntu etc.), Drafter can also run OCI images as VMs without the overhead of a nested Docker daemon or full CRI implementation.
 It uses a dynamic disk configuration system, an optional custom Buildroot-based OS to start the OCI image, and a familiar Docker-like networking configuration.
-- **Easily live migrate VMs between heterogeneous nodes with no downtime**: Drafter leverages a [custom optimized Firecracker fork](https://github.com/loopholelabs/firecracker) and [patches to PVM](https://github.com/loopholelabs/linux-pvm-ci) to enable live migration of VMs between heterogeneous nodes/between data centers and cloud providers without hardware virtualization support, even across continents.
-With a [customizable hybrid pre- and post-copy strategy](https://pojntfx.github.io/networked-linux-memsync/main.pdf), migrations typically take below 100ms within the same datacenter and around 500ms for Europe ↔ North America migrations over the public internet, depending on the application.
+- **Easily live migrate VMs between heterogeneous nodes with no downtime**: Drafter leverages a [custom optimized Firecracker fork](https://github.com/loopholelabs/firecracker) and [patches to PVM](https://github.com/loopholelabs/linux-pvm-ci) to enable live migration of VMs between heterogeneous nodes, data centers and cloud providers without hardware virtualization support, even across continents.
+With a [customizable hybrid pre- and post-copy strategy](https://pojntfx.github.io/networked-linux-memsync/main.pdf), migrations typically take below 100ms within the same data center and around 500ms for Europe ↔ North America migrations over the public internet, depending on the application.
 - **Hook into suspend and resume lifecycle with agents**: Drafter uses a VSock- and [panrpc](https://github.com/pojntfx/panrpc)-based agent system to signal to guest applications before a suspend/resume event, allowing them to react accordingly.
 - **Easily embed VMs inside your applications**: Drafter provides a powerful, context-aware [Go library](https://pkg.go.dev/github.com/loopholelabs/drafter) for all system components, including a NAT for guest-to-host networking, a forwarder for local port-forwarding/host-to-guest networking, an agent and liveness component for responding to snapshots and suspend/resume events inside the guest, a snapshotter for creating snapshots, a packager for packaging VM images, a runner for starting VM images locally, a registry for serving VM images over the network, a peer for starting and live migrating VMs over the network, and a terminator for backing up a VM.